C.J. Abrams Player Props: Nationals vs. Twins

 C.J.
 Abrams At The Plate

-- Abrams is batting .207 with two doubles, two triples and five walks.
+- Abrams is hitting .213 with three doubles, two triples and five walks.

-- Abrams has picked up a hit in 47.1% of his 17 games this year, with more than one hit in 17.6% of those games.
+- Abrams has reached base via a hit in nine games this season (of 18 played), and had multiple hits in three of those games.

-- He has not hit a home run in his 17 games this year.
+- In 18 games played this year, he has not gone deep.

-- In two games this season, Abrams has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this season, Abrams has picked up an RBI, and in both of those games he had multiple runs batted in.

-- He has scored in five games this season (29.4%), but has had no multi-run games.
+- He has scored in six games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.